-If you have any serious concerns about your child or any other pupil at Tinsley Meadows Primary School please do not hesitate to contact the Designated Safeguarding Lead who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.
+If you have any serious concerns about your child or any other pupil at Tinsley Meadows Primary Academy please do not hesitate to contact the Designated Safeguarding Lead who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.

 For the best interests of all our children we use the following safeguarding measures:

 Tinsley Meadows Primary School has a robust policy in place for ensuring the well being of our children.
 This policy underpins our practice and values shared by every single member of staff in our school.